 “It was the worst decision I’ve ever made as a mom,’’ Anderson said.

-“There was no physical altercation, no arguing,” Costa admits.
+The chief acknowledged that dashboard camera footage shows a quiet scene when police pulled up.
+“There was no physical altercation, no arguing,” he said.
 “Yes, it was calm.”

-“Comply now, complain later,’’ Costa said.
+The chief’s message to the family and the public is to “comply now, complain later,’’ he said.
 “If you comply now, most of the time, we’ll get it resolved without anyone getting hurt.’’